discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 permalink: contraction-sequences
 ---

-(Note: this is an unpolished version, I will polish the post next week.)

 Contraction sequences is a new point of view on some graph algorithms concepts such as
 [Courcelle's theorem](https://en.wikipedia.org/wiki/Courcelle%27s_theorem).